 Helaba's reliance on wholesale deposits and market funding is mitigated by its privileged placement capacity within SFG, which ensures stable access to the savings banks' excess liquidity and valuable insulation from funding market disruptions.
-This is because deposits and investments in Helaba's unsecured debt by savings banks and other Landesbanken have a 0% regulatory risk weight.
-Moreover, about 20% of market funding is guaranteed by the State of Hesse to finance WIBank's promotional lending.
+This is because the savings banks and other Landesbanken can invest in Helaba's senior debt and deposits with a 0% regulatory risk-weight.
+Moreover, the funding for WIBank's promotional lending, which accounts for about 15% of Helaba's market funding, is guaranteed by the State of Hesse.

-At end-1H24, interbank deposits accounted for close to a quarter of total funding, but more than one third were from savings banks and other Landesbanken.
+Interbank deposits were almost a quarter of total funding at end-2024, but more than one-third were from savings banks and other Landesbanken.
 Customer deposits accounted for 41% of total funding.
-Corporate deposits were about half of customer deposits and were primarily price-sensitive treasury deposits with maturities of under three months.
-Through Frankfurter Sparkasse, Helaba also has access to a granular and sticky retail deposit base, which accounted for 30% of customer deposits.
+Corporate deposits were 44% of customer deposits and were mainly price-sensitive treasury deposits with maturities of under three months.
+Through Frankfurter Sparkasse, Helaba has access to a granular and sticky retail deposit base, which accounted for 30% of customer deposits.
 The remaining deposits are mainly from German municipalities and Helaba's federal state owners.

 Helaba also has a well-established capital markets franchise across a diversified range of products.
-The bank significantly exceeds its minimum requirement for own funds and eligible liabilities of 26.18% of RWAs (including the combined buffer requirement), thanks to its large stock of legacy senior non-preferred (SNP) debt.
-We expect resolution buffers to decline gradually as legacy SNP debt matures, but to remain comfortably above required levels.
+The bank significantly exceeds its minimum requirement for own funds and eligible liabilities of 25.91% of RWAs (including the combined buffer requirement), thanks to its large stock of legacy senior non-preferred debt.
+We expect resolution buffers to decline gradually as legacy senior non-preferred debt matures, but to remain comfortably above required levels.

-Helaba's liquidity is sound.
-Less than 60% of its mortgage and public covered pools (EUR16 billion and EUR31 billion, respectively; combined 23% of total assets) were encumbered by covered bonds at end-September 2024, ensuring an additional stable liquidity source if market conditions worsen.
-The bank's high-quality liquid assets were EUR52.1 billion at end-September 2024, including mostly central bank overnight deposits.
-This offers a sufficient buffer against EUR30 billion credit commitments.
+Liquidity is sound.
+Less than 60% of Helaba's mortgage and public covered pools (combined 24% of total assets) were encumbered by covered bonds at end-2024, ensuring an additional stable liquidity source if market conditions worsen.
+The bank's high-quality liquid assets were EUR52 billion at end-2024, including mostly central bank overnight deposits.
+This offers a sufficient buffer against EUR29 billion loan commitments.
 Helaba has a target regulatory liquidity coverage ratio of 135%, which it has comfortably exceeded in the past two years.

-Additional Notes on Charts
+Additional Notes on Forecasts and Charts